Vigilantism in the United States

-Vigilantism in the United States of America is defined as acts which violate societal limits which are intended to defend and protect citizens from some form of attack or some form of harm.
+Vigilantism in the United States is defined as acts which violate societal limits which are intended to defend and protect citizens from some form of attack or some form of harm.

 In the United States, a citizen's arrest is a procedure rooted in common law and protected by the Constitution, allowing civilians to detain individuals they have witnessed or reasonably suspect of committing a crime.

 The exact circumstances under which this type of arrest, also known as a detention, can be made varies widely from state to state.

 History

 The Regulator movement in colonial South Carolina

 When the British set up the American colonies, they established law enforcement along British lines.
 Population growth was slow and the law enforcement system worked.
 One important exception came in North Carolina, where rapid migration to the frontier established a new western region without a strong local government.
 There emerged the only major vigilante movement in colonial America.
 The term "vigilante" was not yet in use, and the acitivists called themselves "regulators."
 The poor farmers bitterly resented the overpaid corrupt local officials appointed by a distant elite, By 1768 the decentralized movement was highly popular in the backcountry.
 When two local leaders were arrested, 700 Regulators turned out to free them.
 In 1771 the governor led a force of a thousand men into the heart of the uprising, but Regulators led twice that number into the Battle of Alamance.
 The insurgents lacked leadership and strategy.
 They were quickly routed with nine Regulators dead.
 Seven of the leaders were executed and others fled the state.
 When the American Revolution broke out four years later, North Carolina's elite supported the Patriot cause, while the Regulator districts were much more likely to be neutral or pro-British.